 Access via the SolarAnywhere Website

-High-latitude data files are available for instant download through the SolarAnywhere data website.
-These files can be accessed in the Typical Year+ tab.
+High-latitude data files are available for instant download through the SolarAnywhere data website with access to a Typical Year+ or Sites license.

-6. Navigate to the Files tab to download and view the file.
+- Navigate to the Downloads tab to download and view the file.

 Access via the SolarAnywhere API